MapsPeople/docs/src/various/dashboard.md

 ![EditAddress]({{ site.url }}/assets/various/Dashboard/EditAddress.png)

-Each table’s data can be exported to a CSV file.
+Each table's data can be exported to a CSV file.
 The CSV export adheres to the selected filters.

 ![ExportCSV]({{ site.url }}/assets/various/Dashboard/ExportCSV.png)